kensodemann/test-dsfr/readme.md

 In this model, the `dsfr` library is wrapped for each application framework.
 A [Vue based example](https://github.com/dnum-mi/vue-dsfr) of this already exists.
 It is then a matter of creating Angular and React based flavors.

-This is a fair amount of work, but likely could have been done by now had they taken this route from the start.
-Given that they already have a component library, using Stencil makes little sense.
+This is a fair amount of work, but likely not too bad.
+Given that they already have a component library it makes sense that what is really needed is Angular, React, and Vue versions of the library.
 They are really looking for something _like_ our wrappers, but that wraps their `dsfr` components instead of Stencil components.

 There is a potential that the team could automate the creation of these framework specific wrappers.
 Due to the nature of the `dsfr` library, however, this may be a challenge.
 This may also not be possible.
 This may need to be a manual process.